webguru103/smooch-docs/pages/faq/web-messenger.md

 Our [office hours](/guide/office-hours/) feature makes this a breeze.

-## Can I put the web messenger on two different websites, and also change the header?
+## Can I put the Web Messenger on two different websites, and also change the header?

 Yes, you can place the web chat on as many sites as you like.
 To change the header, just set a different `introductionText` property in your init call on each site.